 Though organizations like the American Academy of Pediatrics recommend that parents wait until children are old enough to make the decision for themselves, baby ear piercing is a common practice across many cultures.
 When cultural values come into conflict with professional consensus, it can be hard to navigate.
-So when is it okay to pierce a baby’s or toddler’s ears?
+So when is it alright to pierce a baby’s ears — and is it even safe to pierce a newborn’s ears?
 There are a few key factors to consider.

 “Babies can’t localize pain, so even though it might be a little bit painful, they can’t reach up and touch their ears and pull the earring out,” says pediatrician Dr. Norina Ocampo.
 “The pain usually goes away within a couple of days.”

 Older babies, around 5 or 6 months old, however, can localize pain.
 They may be more apt to tug and pull at the earrings.
 That’s made even more problematic if their fingers and hands are dirty.
 And the older a child is, the more likely they will be stressed or frightened when it comes to ear piercing, even if they have made their own decision to have the procedure done.

 “These 4- and 5-year-olds want their ears pierced, but then they’re crying because they’re afraid of the pain,” says Ocampo.
 “I think it’s better to do it as a baby when they don’t know, and then it’s done.”